Francis Xavier Conaci Scholarship

 - Enrolled in UNCC300: Understanding Self and Society, at the Rome Campus in July

 Apply online by clicking the button below and completing the application form.

 Please note you must also have applied and been accepted to study UNCC300 in Rome.
 More information about this is available in your Student Portal (under ACU Info, Careers and Opportunities, Study Overseas)

 The following documents must be submitted with the application:

 - A written statement of approximately 250 words outlining why attending this core curriculum unit in Rome is important for your education.

 Applications are assessed on the strength of the following criteria:

 A recipient will be selected by a selection committee comprised of the Director, First Peoples & Equity Pathways Directorate, the Director, International, and an Aboriginal Elder or Indigenous Academic as nominated by the Director of First Peoples & Equity Pathways Directorate.

-Recipients are expected to attend a scholarship awards ceremony to be formally presented with their scholarship.
+The successful applicant will be expected to attend a Scholarship Award ceremony to be formally presented with their scholarship.